 Or maybe you just want to explore how colour effects and filters are created using the numbers from which all digital images are built.
 In this Fire Tech Experience, as well as demonstrating how common editing tasks can be achieved and chained together, the instructor will look at how images are stored in files and how to build tools that interact with specific elements of this data.

 FireTech Experiences are a new series of short, high interest, fun and engaging tech demonstrations and talks.
-These are delivered in webinar-style, with the main presenter demonstrating a new interesting aspect of technology and learning, and taking questions from attendees.
+These are delivered in webinar style, using Zoom, with the main expert tutor showcasing a new interesting aspect of technology and learning.
+Apart from Zoom, no other downloads are required.